-The Waterford Blaa has arrived at the Crystal Cafe
+The Waterford Blaa at the Crystal Cafe

 At the time and throughout the medieval period Waterford was a powerful trading city, trading in flour, butter, leather, wheat and other agricultural produce from the area around Waterford were shipped to and from England and the continent mostly to Spain, France and Italy.
 In 1685, a large section of French Protestants were exiled to whatever countries gave them shelter, including England and Ireland.
 Waterford became a point of attraction to French refugees due to its ease of access; it placed them within convenient distance of their own shores, should circumstances make their return desirable; and it afforded a port of trade capable of developing their mercantile abilities.